nmshd/documentation/_docs_operate/backbone-security-considerations.md

 So far, the Admin API only supports API-Key authentication to securely authenticate technical users.
 These API-Keys are random character strings with a high entropy and should be kept confidential at all times.

 There is no authorization set up.
-So if you have the API-Key, you can access endpoint of the Admin API.
+So if you have the API-Key, you can access all endpoints of the Admin API.

 ## Rate limiting of the Consumer API